Visitor Entry Requirements

 - An original visa and five copies

 - An original plus four copies of a typed itemized list of all household goods (Lista de Menaje de Casa), including those contained in boxes.
-Your address in the U.S. should appear in the upper left-hand corner and your new address in Mexico in the upper right hand corner of at least the first page.
-Your list must be in Spanish, typed single-spaced and with columns specifying the following: quantity, description and, if electrical appliances, the brand name, model and serial number.
-You must leave space for the Consular’s seal in the right bottom of each page.
+Your address in the U.S. or another country should appear in the upper left-hand corner and your new address in Mexico in the upper right-hand corner of at least the first page.
+Your list must be in Spanish, typed single-spaced, and with columns specifying the following: quantity, description, and, if electrical appliances, the brand name, model, and serial number.
+You must leave space for the Mexican Consulate’s seal at the right bottom of each page.
 You must sign each page at the left bottom in front of the consular official.
 Please note that the consular officers may ask for additional information at the time of the interview.

-Items being imported may not include complete equipment, industrial tools or laboratories.
-If you wish to import firearms and cartridges, you must secure an import permit from the Ministry of Economy and from the Ministry of National Defense.
+Items being imported cannot include complete equipment, industrial tools or laboratories.
+If you would like to import firearms and cartridges, you must secure an import permit from the Ministry of Economy and from the Ministry of National Defense.

 Here is a partial list of items you cannot bring into Mexico:

 - Food: spices, canned food, liquids, powder, fruits, and vegetables.

 - Alcoholic beverages

 - Gas tanks